 MIK ISERNIA, VICE PRESIDENT OF CLOUD BUSINESS & STRATEGIC PARTNERSHIPS

 Mik Isernia is Vice President of Cloud Business and Strategic Partnerships at Bluware.
 After earning a Computer Science degree at the University of Milan, Isernia began his career at Apollo.
-He joined Hewlett Packard Enterprise (HPE) European headquarters in Germany.
-In 1996 he transitioned to HPE’s worldwide headquarters for engineering workstations in the United States, leading global technology transition teams for Fortune 500 companies such as Nokia, Ericsson, Opel/GM, Volvo, Honda, Mazda, Intel, Motorola, Qualcomm, and Broadcom.
+He then joined Hewlett Packard Enterprise (HPE) European headquarters in Germany and in 1996 he transitioned to HPE’s worldwide headquarters for engineering workstations in the United States, leading global technology transition teams for Fortune 500 companies such as Nokia, Ericsson, Opel/GM, Volvo, Honda, Mazda, Intel, Motorola, Qualcomm, and Broadcom.

 From 2002 to 2010 he was responsible for strategic partnerships and energy industry development for HPE, Microsoft, and Nvidia.
 He also managed the strategic GTM programs with industry leaders like Schlumberger, Halliburton, IHS Markit, OSIsoft, Aspen Technology, Inc., and strategic technology programs with ExxonMobil, Chevron, Shell, Equinor (formerly Statoil), and ENI.